-Once you arrive into the main train station, you will need to have directions to your hotel in the city center.
+You will need to have directions to your hotel in the city center.
 For this trip, I chose to stay at the Radisson Blu, which for some odd reason is actually located right outside the train station and easily accessible going out the South/Byporten Shopping on the North exit.
-I happened to arrived at 9 30 am (bright and early) and got lucky in that my room was ready on the 26th floor and it could not have been more comfortable or picture perfect.
-I do recommend it for easy access, lots of rooms (which makes for a more possible that your room will be ready if you have an early AM arrival, like I did) and for being centrally located.
+I happened to arrive at 9:30 am (bright and early) and got lucky in that my room was ready on the 26th floor and it could not have been more comfortable or picture-perfect.
+I do recommend it for easy access, lots of rooms (which makes for a more possible that your room will be ready if you have an early AM arrival like I did), and for being centrally located.

-In the past I have also stayed at the THON hotels in Oslo, which was an easy walk right out side of the main exit of the train station.
+In the past, I have also stayed at the THON hotels in Oslo. which was an easy walk right outside of the main exit of the train station.
 I specifically stayed at the Thon Hotel Astoria.
 It is one of Oslo’s most centrally located hotels, situated close to the main street Karl Johan and the Oslo Central Station.
-It is only a short distance to Oslo’s shopping districts, tourist attractions, restaurants, bars and bustling city life.
+It is only a short distance to Oslo’s shopping districts, tourist attractions, restaurants, bars, and bustling city life.
 It is less luxurious than the Radisson Blu, and more on the value side of hotels, but perfect nonetheless depending on your price point.
 I would stay here again as well.

-The Viking Ship Museum: This place is wonderful and a MUST SEE for any visit to Oslo.
+One thing I couldn’t wait to do was visit the Viking Ship Museum, which is one thing I do every time I visit Oslo.
+This place is wonderful and a MUST SEE for any visit to Oslo.
+It is my favorite tourist attraction.
 You will want to spend time wandering around and learning the history of these Nordic vessels and its’ famous lady ship captains.
-It is one of my most read articles, and you can read it here.
+I have created a complete guide to this amazing place and you can read it here.

 The Vigeland Sculpture Park: Enjoy the afternoon walking the full length of Vigeland’s famous sculptures, as they resemble happy Nordic life.

-TIP: The Viking History Museum and the Norsk Folk Museum are very close together, so do these on the same day.
+*TRAVEL TIP*: The Viking History Museum and the Norsk Folk Museum are very close together, so do these on the same day.

 The Vigeland Mausoleum: Not to have his brother show him up, Gustav Vigeland’s brother created a very interesting mausoleum a bit outside the city center.
-Although this will be a bit too difficult to manage in your 48 hours if you don’t have a car, so leave it for your last visit, as it is one of Oslo’s best kept secrets and one I found that is incredible.
-The mausoleums main attraction is its dark, barrel-vaulted room, completely covered with fresco paintings.
+Although this will be a bit too difficult to manage in your 48 hours if you don’t have a car, so leave it for your last visit, as it is one of Oslo’s best-kept secrets and one I found that is incredible.
+The mausoleum’s main attraction is its dark, barrel-vaulted room, completely covered with fresco paintings.

 There are so many more things to do in Oslo, but there are just a few that I truly enjoyed and cannot recommend enough for you to go see this amazing city.